 - And the Snape of the books is supposed to be based on a teacher J.K.
 Rowling had while she was in her teens.

-- Charles Stross' The Laundry Series inverts this trope, or just zig-zags with it.
+- Charles Stross' The Laundry Files inverts this trope, or just zig-zags with it.
 The Laundry does have a human resources department, but it is often the cause of the problems that in Real Life they'd be expected to solve.
-This is partly just because of Rule of Funny, partly because of the spy setting, partly because almost no one chooses to work at the Laundry and so they take their frustrations out on each other, and also partly because of the Ultimate Job Security - they can't lose their job until they screw up big enough to get killed.
+This is partly just because of Rule of Funny, partly because of the spy setting, partly because almost no one chooses to work at the Laundry and so they take their frustrations out on each other, and also partly because of the Ultimate Job Security - no one, neither H.R. personnel nor the people they're supposed to oversee, can be fired until they screw up big enough to get killed.

 - FBI agent Paul Ballard's rather famous for his lack of police decorum in Dollhouse, but when he gets into a grappling, head-slamming fight with another agent in his office over a personal insult, it's hard to imagine how he's able to continue going about his investigation afterward.

 - The IT Crowd is set in a business where swearing, violence and sexual harassment seem to be a daily occurrence (Played for Laughs, of course), yet they rarely have any lasting effect.
 Oddly, they actually do seem to have a H.R.
 Department when it suits them - for instance, Moss is sent to a psychologist at one point after he tells everyone that Jen has died.

 - The American version of The Office plays this trope for comedy; it's somewhat justified in that incompetent office manager Michael serves as a buffer between the employees and the rest of the company, and the two H.R. managers seen might as well not be there in terms of effectiveness and ability.
 When the home office eventually discovers just how chaotic things have become under Michael's watch, they react with appropriate panic, and even more Hilarity Ensues.